otomatikmuhendis/aclockworkengineer/_posts/2016-10-09-test-framework-attribute-annotation.md

 title: Attributes and Annotations of Testing Frameworks
 tr: /2016/10/09/test-framework-attribute-annotation/
 categories: Testing
 tags:
   - test
   - nunit
   - xunit
   - mstest
   - junit
 published: true
 subtitle: Frequently used attribute and annotations in various testing frameworks
 ---
 It is called attributes in the .NET environment and annotations in Java.
 We use them to declare information about methods, types, properties and so on.

 We will discuss about frequently used ones to run test scenarious properly.
-You would find comparisons of [NUnit](https://github.com/nunit/docs/wiki/Attributes), [MSTest](https://msdn.microsoft.com/en-us/library/microsoft.visualstudio.testtools.unittesting.classinitializeattribute(v=vs.140).aspx), [xUnit.net](https://xunit.github.io/) and [JUnit](https://www.tutorialspoint.com/junit/junit_using_assertion.htm) testing frameworks down below.
+You would find comparisons of [NUnit](https://github.com/nunit/docs/wiki/Attributes), [MSTest](https://msdn.microsoft.com/en-us/library/microsoft.visualstudio.testtools.unittesting.classinitializeattribute.aspx), [xUnit.net](https://xunit.github.io/) and [JUnit](http://junit.org) testing frameworks down below.

+You could find very comprehensive tutorials on [Guru99](https://www.guru99.com/junit-annotations-api.html) website.

 |NUnit|MSTest|xUnit.net|JUnit|Description|
 |---|---|---|---|---|